Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 </h2>

 <h3 align="center">
-I'm an Aspiring Data Analyst 💻, Gamer 🎮, and Nemophilist 🌴!
+I'm an Data Analyst 💻, Gamer 🎮, and Nemophilist 🌴!
+  Future millionre and Athelete.
 </h3>

 ✍️ If you have a job opportunity especially if it's a Work From Home Opportunity please do not hesitate to reach out to me.
+Email: theritesh.work@gmail.com

-I love data visualization and analyzing it to solve the problems.
+I love data and analyzing it to solve the problems.
 I'm an engineering graduate of Electronics and Telecommunication Engineering from Pillai College of Engineering affiliated with University of Mumbai.

 💼 Skills and Platforms: